FintanK/neo4j-social-app/README.md

 > bower install
 > composer install

+Note: Ensure that the Neo4j service is running.

 You will also obviously need to have Neo4J installed (These installation steps are for Ubuntu).